codio-templates/processing-demo/.guides/content/What-is-Encapsulation--7168.md

 ## Hiding Data

 Up until now, we have been creating classes without using `public` or `private` keywords.
-That means we have not fully implemented encapsulation because we did not put any restrictions on accessing the class.
-From now on, **all** classes will use `public` and `private` keywords.
+When no access modifiers are used, Java assumes the `default` keyword.
+This means we have not fully implemented encapsulation because we did not put any restrictions on accessing the class.
+From now on, **all** classes will use `public` and `private` access modifiers.
 The chart below gives a brief overview of when to use each keyword.

 |Category   |Public|Private|
 |:----------|:----:|:-----:|